Dimitrios Tsaldaris: Professional playing career

 Tsaldaris began his professional career in 2001, with Alimos, in the Greek 2nd Division.
 He then played with the Greek 1st Division club Peristeri, during the 2004–05 season, and then with Panellinios, during the 2005–06 season.
 He was voted the Greek League Best Young Player in 2006.

 He then transferred to Aris, with which he played in the EuroLeague.
 In 2009, he moved to the top-tier level Italian League club Napoli.
 He then moved to the Italian clubs Sutor Montegranaro and Dinamo Sassari.
 He returned to Aris for the 2011–12 season.
 He moved to the Greek club Kolossos, in 2012.

 In 2013, he joined the Italian side Biella, and the next club he moved to was Greek side AENK.
 On 6 January 2015, he signed with Greek team KAOD.
 He then played with the Greek club Doxa Lefkadas, in both the first and second Greek divisions.

 National team playing career

 Tsaldaris also played with the senior men's Greek national basketball team.

 Player profile

 During his basketball playing career, Tsaldaris was a left-handed, crafty offensive player and pesky defender.
 He was a good ball handler and passer, and he could play at the shooting guard and small forward positions.

 Coaching career

 After he retired from playing professional basketball, Tsaldaris began his basketball coaching career in 2018, as he became a head coach of the youth academies of Olympiacos.
 In 2019, he became the head coach of the Olympiacos reserve team, Olympiacos B, of the Greek 2nd Division.

+From 2023 to 2025, he was an assistant coach for Panionios of the Greek Basketball League.